Single-Round Deterministic Quantum Anonymous Veto Using Bell States: Deterministic QAV Protocol Using Bell States

-\item {Veto Detection:} The VA uses the outcomes of the Bell measurements to infer whether a veto has occurred: \begin{itemize} \item If all \( h \) outcomes are \( |\Phi^+\rangle \), then \( k = 0 \) and no veto was cast. \item If any outcome is \( |\Phi^-\rangle \), then \( k \geq 1 \), indicating that at least one veto was made. \end{itemize} This detection is achieved without revealing the identity or exact number of vetoing voters. \end{enumerate}
+\item {Veto Detection:} The VA infers the presence of a veto from the Bell measurement outcomes: \begin{itemize} \item If all \( h \) outcomes are \( |\Phi^+\rangle \), then \( k = 0 \), indicating no veto. \item If any outcome is \( |\Phi^-\rangle \), then \( k \geq 1 \), indicating that at least one veto was cast. \end{itemize} This detection process preserves anonymity by revealing only the presence of vetoes, not the identity or number of vetoing participants. \end{enumerate}